 The verdict (highlight to reveal): Not guilty.

-In the charts:
+In the charts this week:

 The teenage girls (and maybe a few teenage boys) of Britain have ensured that Donny Osmond is number 1 for a second week with “The Twelfth of Never”.
 Meanwhile, this is at number 3: